-Some people fixed this issue by simply uninstalling and installing Spotify app on mobile devices, while the majority of Spotify users are not as lucky as they are.
-To tackle the 'Waiting to Download' issue on Spotify for all users, we did some researches and tests and will introduce all possible solutions in this article.
+By the way, some people fixed this issue by simply uninstalling and installing Spotify app on mobile devices.
+Yet, the majority of Spotify users are not as lucky as they are.
+But don't worry.
+To tackle Spotify not downloading for all users, we did some researches and tests.
+And we will show you the reasons to this error and introduce all possible solutions to fix it in this article.

-Part 1.
-Fix Spotify Waiting to Download by Basic Solutions
+Part 2.
+How to Fix Spotify Waiting to Download by Basic Solutions

 #3.
 Check Spotify Downloaded Quantity

 It's important to be noted that there is a limitation for downloading Spotify music for offline listening on each device.
-Generally speaking, you can get '9,999 in total' tracks offline on at up to 3 devices if you are subscribing a Spotify Premium account.
-Besides, each device has its limitation, which is 3,333.
+In general, you can get '9,999 in total' tracks offline on at up to 5 devices if you are subscribing a Spotify Premium account.

-Just check whether you have reached the limit, if yes, please delete some downloaded Spotify songs that you don't listen to usually.
-And then it will become normal again.
+Just check whether you have reached the limit.
+If yes, please delete some downloaded Spotify songs that you don't listen to usually.
+And then it should become normal again.

-Part 2.
-Fix Spotify Waiting to Download - Best Way
+Part 3.
+How to Solve Spotify Stuck on Waiting to Download - Best Way

-If the previous solutions fail, it's time to turn up to the alternative powerful method: using the professional AudFree Spotify Downloader to download Spotify files for offline playback on any player and device with your free or premium account on Spotify.
+If the previous solutions fail, it's time to turn to the alternative powerful method.
+That's to use the professional AudFree Spotify Downloader.
+It can help download Spotify files for offline playback on any player and device with your free or premium account on Spotify.

 By using this way, there is no download limitation no matter on per device or all devices.
-Apart from downloading Spotify songs to computer, this smart Spotify tool can also convert Spotify to MP3, FLAC, WAV, AAC, M4A and M4B with all ID3 tags kept in converted Spotify files.
-So that you can transfer Spotify music to not only iOS and Android devices but also other devices that don't support for the installment of Spotify app.
+Besides, this smart Spotify tool can also convert Spotify to MP3, FLAC, WAV, AAC, M4A and M4B with all ID3 tags kept in converted Spotify files.
+So, you can transfer Spotify music to not only iOS and Android devices but also other devices that don't support for the installment of Spotify app.

-Though it costs a small amount of money, this an ultimate solution to fix 'Spotify Waiting to Download' directly.
+Though it costs a small amount of money, this is an ultimate solution to fix the 'Spotify Not Downloading' issue directly.

 Step 1.
-Click the above 'Download' button to download it on your Mac or Windows computer.
+Click the above 'Download' button to download AudFree Spotify Music Converter on your Mac or Windows computer.

 Step 2.
 Drag or drop Spotify music or copy the Spotify link to AudFree Spotify Downloader to load them automatically.

 Step 3.
 It's an optional step to customize output settings.
-Just click the 'Preferences' > 'Convert' to set output format and other audio parameters.
+Just click the Menu icon > 'Preferences' > 'Convert' to set output format and other audio parameters.

 Step 4.
-Just hit the 'history' icon to locate Spotify downloads and then transfer them to Android or iOS devices for offline listening.
+After that, click the big 'Convert' button to download and convert Spotify music as local files.
+Later, just hit the 'history' icon to locate Spotify downloads and then transfer them to Android or iOS devices for offline listening.

-Tips: If you are using this way to solve Spotify local files waiting to download on iPhone, please transfer Spotify playlists to iTunes library firstly and then you can access to offline Spotify files on iOS devices without limitations.
+💡Tips: If you are using this way to solve Spotify waiting to download on iPhone, please transfer Spotify playlists to iTunes library first.
+Then you can access offline Spotify files on iOS devices without limitations.